iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Call V's in your head and what you did in your life will kill you<br> :date: __2021-02-15 05:50:20__

 > Good<br> :date: __2021-02-05 23:46:01__

-> I've been extreoffensive with my life & very much the definsv wit my fam.
-My wife more than ever more so than me.
-I mean we have stopped seeing one another romantically and we've been doing that 1ce month like clockwork. so to end our special monthly night speaks volumes.
-I mean we dont even sleep in the same bed anymore. she even goes outta town weekend's so we arnt stuck close quarters.
-After George Floyd all them people together no Spike weird I must say.
-Why no deaths spike?Anyone?<br> :date: __2021-02-03 17:29:00__